|

 According to a 2013 research published in the NCBI, contrast Water Therapy (CWT) has been shown to result in significantly greater improvements in muscle soreness at various follow-up time points.

 Switching between these two extremes makes my body adapt better to stress, get stronger, and recover faster after exercise.
+Many athletes swear by this method to stay at the top of their game!

 Sauna Before or After Ice Bath: Which One First?